Mattress for Back Pain

 The majority of us expect a comfortable surface to doze off on after a hard day.
 Hybrid mattresses offer this with the added advantage that you'll wake up the next morning pain-free and refreshed.

 The pocket springs or innersprings that form one part of the mattress have tons of breathing space around them.
-This allows for unrestricted airflow, inducing a cooling effect.
+This allows for unrestricted airflow, inducing a cooling effect for hot sleepers.
 Pair this with the cooling from the comfort layer foam, and you have a highly cooling mattress on your hands.

 Each and every part of your body will be well supported, thanks to the multiple springs in the core layer.
 Additionally, these springs offer more gentle support for lighter areas while providing ample support for areas that are heavier, like your hips.